HeTM: Transactional Memory for Heterogeneous Systems: The platform

 Let us put all these pieces together and discuss how the validation phase operates in a systematic fashion.

-The validation phase starts by transferring the write-sets logs gathered by each CPU thread to the GPU.
+The validation phase starts by transferring the write-set logs gathered by each CPU thread to the GPU.
 The logs are streamed in chunks to achieve high throughput and activate validation kernels that operate at sufficient granularity to achieve high utilization of GPU resources.
-A validation kernel on the GPU takes as input a chunk of a log and operates as follows: For each tuple $<address,value,$ $timestamp>$ in the input log, a different thread checks whether the corresponding entry in the GPU's read-set bitmap is set --- which indicates that some of the transactions speculatively committed by the GPU during the execution phase read that address.
+A validation kernel on the GPU takes as input a chunk of a log and operates as follows: For each tuple $ \langle \textit{address}, \textit{value}, \textit{timestamp} \rangle $ in the input log it is checked whether the corresponding entry in the GPU's read-set bitmap is set --- which indicates that some of the transactions speculatively committed by the GPU during the execution phase read that address.

-If the CPU write is found to have invalidated the read-set of $T^{GPU}$ the validation phase returns a negative outcome, but it continues applying the full set of write-set logs sent by the CPU.
-This ensures that, at the end of the validation phase, the GPU's \mem incorporates all the effects of $T_{CPU}$.
-Thus, if in the merge phase, the state of the GPU's \mem needs to be re-aligned to the current state of the CPU's \mem, it is sufficient to simply undo the effects of the $T_{GPU}$.
+If the CPU write is found to have invalidated the read-set of $T^\text{GPU}$ the validation phase returns a negative outcome, but it continues applying the full set of write-set logs sent by the CPU.
+This ensures that, at the end of the validation phase, the GPU's \mem incorporates all the effects of $T^\text{CPU}$.
+Thus, if in the merge phase, the state of the GPU's \mem needs to be re-aligned to the current state of the CPU's \mem, it is sufficient to simply undo the effects of the $T^\text{GPU}$.